yuliiasv/yuliiasv/README.md

 I am happy to welcome you to my Github profile.

-I have a huge passion and strong interest in Test Automation and am on my way to becoming an aspiring Software Development Engineer in Test.
+**I am a QA Analyst with 10+ year experience in web products, embedded and banking domains.** I have a huge passion and strong interest in Test Automation and am on my way to a Software Development Engineer in Test.
 I consider myself a lifelong learner who is always eager to acquire and master new skills.

 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/yuliiasalaman/)

 <!--
 **yuliiasv/yuliiasv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.